-1. In exceptional circumstances and after carefully weighing the interests involved, the BoE Med or the dean/ the faculty board may, stating reasons, ask the UM's Executive Board to terminate or deny a student's registration for a programme if, through the student's conduct or statements, the student has shown that the student is unsuitable to practice one or more professions for which the Medical Education programme in which the student is registered or is unsuitable for the practical preparation for the profession.
+3. In exceptional circumstances and after carefully weighing the interests involved, the BoE Med or the dean/ the faculty board may, stating reasons, ask the UM's Executive Board to terminate or deny a student's registration for a programme if, through the student's conduct or statements, the student has shown that the student is unsuitable to practice one or more professions for which the Medical Education programme in which the student is registered or is unsuitable for the practical preparation for the profession.
 The Faculty Board, the BoE Med and the UM's Executive Board then respect the rules of the Protocol Iudicium Abeundi as established by the Nederlandse Federatie van Universitaire Medische Centra, november first 2010.

-2. The specific rules (clauses) concerning this in the Maastricht University's Enrolment Provisions (Inschrijvingsbesluit Universiteit Maastricht) apply.
+4. The specific rules (clauses) concerning termination or denying students' registration in the programme and unsuitability (iudicium abeundi) in the Maastricht University's Enrolment Provisions (Inschrijvingsbesluit Universiteit Maastricht), apply.